 Eliana holds a Ph.D. in Agricultural and Resource Economics from the University of California, Davis.
-She has a M.S. in International and Development Economics from the University of San Francisco and a B.A. in Economics from Universidad Privada Boliviana.
+She has an M.S. in International and Development Economics from the University of San Francisco and a B.A. in Economics from Universidad Privada Boliviana.

 Eliana is a member of the Agricultural and Applied Economics Association (AAEA), the American Economic Association, and the Economic Science Association.
-She is also a member of the Institutional and Behavioral Economics Section of AAEA.

 Dong, Xiao, and Eliana Zeballos.
 “The Effects of COVID-19 on Food Sales.”
 COVID-19 Working Paper, U.S. Department of Agriculture, Economic Research Service, February 2021.